Chris, just back from a morning run, bounces his young son on his knee, and helps his wife and child get out the door in the morning rush.

 Chris, a Filipino-American, was one of thousands of people with Asian/Pacific Islander backgrounds waiting for an organ transplant.
 Most—about 90%—of this group are waiting for a kidney.

-Chris spent 2 years on the waiting list, until at last the call came.
+Chris spent two years on the waiting list, until at last the call came.
 They had found a match.
-“I started packing, I called my mom, and my siblings and said ‘I’m going to get a kidney!” he remembers.
+“I started packing, I called my mom, and my siblings and said, ‘I’m going to get a kidney!’” he remembers.

-After the successful transplant, Chris paid serious attention to his overall health, and had to take a number of medications.
+After the successful transplant, Chris paid serious attention to his overall health.
+He had to take several medications.
 He began to wonder if exercise could help him cut back on his medications.
 That’s when he found a true passion in running.
 “I started running, and found out I could compete.
-The 5Ks became 10Ks, became marathons, became triathlons, became Ironman(R) competitions...”
-Today, Chris has medals and plaques from dozens of his events, and can add “Ironman” to his name three times.
+The 5Ks became 10Ks, became marathons, became triathlons, became Ironman® competitions...”
+Today, Chris has medals and plaques from dozens of his events.
+He also can add “Ironman” to his name three times.